 A royal memorandum of May 15, 1725, addressed to the governor and intendant directed that all farmers, domestic servants and workmen should be enrolled in the militia.
 Bailiffs were also required to perform service therein excepting those who were court-criers.
 If the gentry declined to act as officers, they must be compelled to serve as privates.

 The clothing supplied the militiaman can scarcely be described as a uniform.
-At the embodiment of the levies, the town major furnished each militiaman with a musket, a cap, a hooded coat (capot), a cotton shirt, breeches, mitasses (Indian style leggings), moccasins and a blanket.
+At the embodiment of the levies, the town major furnished each militiaman with a cap, a hooded coat (capot), a cotton shirt, breeches, mitasses (Indian style leggings), moccasins and a blanket.